Tallis 16+

 NHS Learning Support Fund

-Students can apply for NHS LSF if they’re on one of the following pre-registration undergraduate courses:
+In recent years students can apply for NHS LSF if they’re on one of the following pre-registration undergraduate courses:

 • dental therapy or dental hygiene (level 5 and 6 courses)